 Japanese luxury cars generally have good gas mileage and produce lower emissions, contributing to a greener planet.
 They can run over 250,000 miles, making them an excellent investment for prospective buyers who want long-term value.

 According to the What Car?
 Reliability Survey on MotorTrader, six of the top 10 most reliable brands were Japanese, with Lexus taking the top position, followed by Mitsubishi, Toyota, and Suzuki.

 Are you in the market for a luxury car you plan to keep for a while?
-Consider Japanese brands over European ones for a better long-term ownership experience.
+Japanese brands trump European ones for a better long-term ownership experience.
 Japanese vehicles are typically less expensive initially, tend to last longer, and require less frequent and less costly maintenance.
 They also generally offer better fuel efficiency and a higher resale value if you choose to sell them in the future.